About the client

 Our client came with the challenge

 Since 2015, we’ve been building sophisticated software for our client across multiple programs.
 One of these programs involved developing key software components for navigation and electronic horizon solutions for a German manufacturer of luxury vehicles.
 In their earlier models, this manufacturer’s navigation system used a proprietary electronic horizon protocol to calculate the most feasible routes, pull map information related to these routes, and push that information over the CAN bus to the vehicle’s electronic units controlling cruise control, headlights, power train, and night vision aids.

 The carmaker wanted to upgrade their legacy protocol to a newer version to comply with the latest advances in the automotive IoT sector.
 One of their main goals was to integrate live traffic data, aggregated in the cloud, from incident data providers and on-board sensors of millions of vehicles worldwide.
-With this information, vehicles could react and adapt to road conditions at distances of a hundred meters to a few kilometers.
+With this data driven tool for route planning, vehicles could react and adapt to road conditions at distances of a hundred meters to a few kilometers.
 As the core engineering partner, Intellias accepted the challenge of enhancing driving safety and comfort through ADAS functions.